The Classroom Motivator

 How do I award points on the Scoreboard?

-At any time during the day when you want to increase engagement, set a timer for five minutes.
+At any time during the day when you want to increase engagement, set a timer, as mentioned, for five minutes.

-During those five minutes, mark points on the Scoreboard.
-Award positive Wolf marks for on-task behavior ... negative Turtle marks for off-task behavior.
+Award positive Hawk marks for on-task behavior ... negative Turtle marks for off-task behavior.

 A critical component of the Scoreboard is to state the behavior when you award the point.
-You can say "I see all eyes on me, that's Wolf, give me a Mighty Oh Yeah!", or, "Those gestures weren't big enough, that's Turtle, give me a Mighty Groan!"
-Award points to reteach your expectations, increase energy and engagement, and add excitement to every lesson!
+For example, "I see all eyes on me, that's Hawk, give me a Mighty Oh Yeah!", or, "Those gestures weren't big enough, that's Turtle, give me a Wah!"
+Award points to reteach your expectations, increase engagement, and add excitement to every lesson.

-When you mark a Wolf point, students quickly clap their hands together proclaiming "Oh Yeah!" to have a one-second-party and celebrate the point.
-When you mark a Turtle point, students lift their shoulders and throw then down with a deep, "Mighty Groan."
 Never, ever point out individuals for Turtle points.
-You don't want to light a Beloved Rascal fuse.
-For negative behavior make your comments forceful, but vague.
+You don't want to light a Beloved Rascal’s fuse.
+For negative behavior, make your comments forceful, but vague.
 Say, “I think we could have more effort!
-Turtle Point!”
+Turtle Point!
+Wah!”
 “Too many of my friends aren’t looking at me!
 That’s Turtle!
-Mighty Groan!”
-“Lots of Turtles and the wolves aren’t pushing them to improve!
-Mighty Groan!”
+Wah!”
+“Lots of Turtles … and the Hawks aren’t pushing them to improve!
+Wah!”

-To make the game excitingly close, always keep the difference between Turtle and Wolf within 3 points.
+To make the game excitingly close, always keep the difference between Turtle and Hawk scores within 3 points.

-At the end of the five minutes, if there are more Wolf points than Turtle, the class wins!
-Ten class wins unlocks the next game, the individual motivator called Super Improver.
+At the end of the five minutes, if there are more Hawk points than Turtle, the class wins a Super Improver point and a dice roll (see above).